Chip Gaines: Fixer Upper and Magnolia brand

 As of November 1, 2017, Joanna began selling her "Hearth & Hand with Magnolia" collection at Target stores.
 The collection, available in stores and online, features 300 pieces including bedding and lifestyle products.
 In February 2019, she created an exclusive collection for Anthropologie of "globally inspired" rugs and pillows.

 On April 10, 2019, the Gaineses announced the launch of a "new media company."
 They will serve as chief creative officers and current HGTV president Allison Page will serve as president of the new joint venture, which will reportedly include a TV network and a streaming app.

 In November 2019, the Gaineses opened a coffee shop, Magnolia Press, in Waco, Texas.
 The store was in addition to two others they already had, Magnolia Table and Silos Baking Co.

 On April 26, 2020, the soft launch of the cable channel Magnolia Network kicked off with a four-hour presentation on the DIY Network: Magnolia Presents: A Look Back & A Look Ahead.
 Discovery Inc. announced that Fixer Upper would be revived as a launch program for Magnolia Network—a new channel overseen by the Gaineses that replaced HGTV's sister channel DIY Network.

 DIY Network's rebranding as the Magnolia Network was originally going to be completed on October 4, 2020, but the date was pushed back due to the COVID-19 coronavirus pandemic.
 On August 4, 2020, it was announced that the network was scheduled to launch in 2021, with Fixer Upper resuming production before the launch of the new network on January 5, 2022.
 The revival, Fixer Upper: Welcome Home, premiered in January 2021 as part of the Magnolia Network soft launch on Discovery+.
 2022 saw Fixer Upper: The Castle and 2023 will see Fixer Upper: The Hotel.

 Controversy and legal issues

-Chip and Joanna Gaines belong to the evangelical Antioch Community Church, which has been criticized for its anti-gay views.
+Chip and Joanna Gaines belong to the evangelical Antioch Community Church, which has been criticized for its Bible based views of homosexuality.
 In 2016, the Gaineses were criticized after they appeared on video for a conversation with their local pastor Jimmy Seibert, of the Antioch International Movement of Churches, who had openly denounced homosexuality and gay marriage and professed his support for conversion therapy.

 In June 2017, the Gaineses announced that they "settled with the United States Environmental Protection Agency over allegations that they violated rules for the safe handling of lead paint during home renovations."
 They paid $40,000 in fines and said they would comply with such regulations going forward and that they "remain committed to raising awareness in our community and our industry."